HFM3/kmlb/README.md

 ### Create a Folder

-Create a folder to hold loose KLM geometry elements or other folders.
+Create a folder to hold loose KML geometry elements or other folders.

 `folder()`